Foto: Visit Valdres

 Luggage Transport

-We will send your luggage from cabin to cabin, so you only need to bring a daypack.
+We will send your luggage from lodge to lodge, so you only need to bring a daypack.

 Accomodation